reemmalyamani/holbertonschool-binary_trees/README.md

 __________________________________________________________________________________________________________________________________________________
-TASK Number - 13-
+TASK Number - 13 - 13-binary_tree_nodes.c
 ===============================================
- - Prototype Used:
+ - Prototype Used: size_t binary_tree_nodes(const binary_tree_t *tree);
- - Output Value:
+ - Output Value: Write a function that counts the nodes with at least 1 child in a binary tree

 __________________________________________________________________________________________________________________________________________________
-TASK Number - 14 -
+TASK Number - 14 - 14-binary_tree_balance.c
 ===============================================
- - Prototype Used:
+ - Prototype Used: int binary_tree_balance(const binary_tree_t *tree);
- - Output Value:
+ - Output Value: Write a function that measures the balance factor of a binary tree

 __________________________________________________________________________________________________________________________________________________